hololinked-dev/docs/docs/design/action-descriptors.md

 ```

 This scheduling control may need to be implemented in a separate RPC layer or similar.
 See the [ZMQ RPC layer](zmq.md) for more details.
+The payload validation step comes after the scheduling decision, as schedulers have higher precedence in the RPC call stack, although
+the logic is common.